Physical Fitness Selection Standards

 1.5 Mile Run

 This is a timed run over a measured course.
-The course may sometimes be on a sidewalk, a cross-country trail or an oval track.
+The course may be ran outside, on an oval track, or inside on a treadmill (1% incline required).
 The minimum acceptable time is 15 minutes, 12 seconds (15:12).

 Applicants who do not meet the minimum acceptable standards will not be allowed to retest during the same recruitment cycle.
 Every applicant will be allowed one opportunity to complete the physical fitness test.